flavien-perier/neo4jTwitterConvertor/readme.md

 # Deploy app

-:warning: The neo4j database is cleaned before each start.

 ## Configure app
 Create the `conf.yml' file at the root with this example of pattern :
 ```yml